 - a.
 The Ministerial Tender Committee shall comprise of: - i.
 Secretary of the Ministry (Chairperson); - ii.
 Head of Department concerned; - iii.
-Head of the AFD; - iv.
-Head of Finance in the AFD; and - v.
+Head of Division of Support Services: - iv.
+Head of Finance Section, Division of Support Services; and - v.
 In the case of works, the engineer or engineering consultant responsible for preparing the technical documents.
-In the case of goods & services, the appropriate officer responsible for preparation of tender documents.

-- b.
-The Ministerial Tender Committee shall ensure that the procedures of this rule have been complied with, in case of procurement whose estimated values are: - i. above Nu.20 (twenty) million in the case of goods; - ii. above Nu.50 (fifty) million in the case of works.

-vi.
-Autonomous Bodies Tender Committee

-- a.
-The Tender Committee for the Autonomous Bodies shall comprise of: - i.
-Head of Autonomous Body (Chairperson); - ii.
-Head of AFS: - iii.
-Head of Finance Section in the AFS; - iv.
-One Officer of Managerial level; and - v.
+In the case of goods & services, the appropriate officer responsible for preparation of tender documents. - b.
+The Ministerial Tender Committee shall ensure that the procedures of this rule have been complied with, in case of procurement whose estimated values are: - i.
+Above Nu.20 (twenty) million in the case of goods; and - ii.
+Above Nu.100 (hundred) million in the case of works. - vi.
+Autonomous Bodies Tender Committee - a.
+The Tender Committee for the Autonomous Bodies shall comprise of: - Head of Autonomous Body (Chairperson); - ii.
+Head of Administration and Finance Section/Services/Unit; - iii.
+Head of Finance Section in the Administration and Finance Section/Services/Unit; - iv.
+One Officer of Managerial level; and

+- v.
 In the case of works, the engineer or engineering consultant responsible for preparing the technical documents.
 In the case of goods & services, the appropriate officer responsible for preparation of tender documents. - b.
-The Autonomous Body Tender Committee shall ensure that the procedures of this rule have been complied with, in case of procurement in which the estimated values are higher than the threshold levels prescribed for Limited Enquiry method and: - i.
+The Autonomous Body Tender Committee shall ensure that the procedures of this rule have been complied with, in case of procurement in which the estimated values are higher than the threshold levels prescribed for Limited Tendering method. - vii.
+Thromde Tender Committee - a.
+The Thromde Tender Committee shall comprise of: - i.
+The Executive Secretary (Chairperson); - ii.
+Head of the relevant Division; - iii.
+Head of Administration and Finance Division/Section/ Services/ Unit; - iv.
+Head of Finance Section in Administration and Finance Division/ Section/ Services/Unit; and - v.
+In case of works, Engineer or Engineering consultant responsible for technical documents.
+In the case of goods & services, the appropriate officer responsible for preparation of tender documents. - b.
+The Thromde Tender Committee shall ensure that the procedures of this rule have been complied with in the case of procurements in which the estimated values are higher than the threshold levels prescribed for Limited Tendering method and: - i.
 Up to Nu.
-20 (twenty) million in the case of goods; - ii.
-Up to Nu 50 (fifty) million in the case of works. - c.
-Cases of Procurement in which the estimated values are higher than the thresholds mentioned at (b) (i & ii) above, shall be referred to the Higher Level Tender Committee by the head of the agency.
+20 (twenty) million in the case of goods; and - ii.
+Up to Nu.
+100 (hundred) million in the case of works.